What benefits does the body get from antioxidants?

 Oxidation is a natural process and occurs in all of us.
 Since it is natural, everyone has free radicals in their bloodstream.
 It is therefore necessary to obtain antioxidants from diet and supplements to keep the levels of free radicals in the body low and to maintain good health.
 Otherwise, a buildup of free radicals in your body increases oxidative stress, exposing you to myriad health problems.

 Antioxidants benefit the body because of their ability to fight free radicals and oxidative stress.
 Research continues to bring to the forefront, different benefits of antioxidants.
-Here are some of the major antioxidant benefits:

 The antioxidants in your morning tea or coffee may help prevent cardiovascular diseases, according to the Family Health Guide of Harvard Medical School.
 A study in the October 2012 publication of the International Journal of Biochemistry and Cell Biology reported that polyphenol antioxidants found in tea and coffee prevent the oxidation of fats, a process which promotes massive inflammation and may increase risk of diabetes and heart disease.
 Researchers at Oklahoma State University published a study in the September 2010 issue of the Journal of Nutrition which suggests that blueberries decrease cardiovascular risk factors in obese men and women with metabolic syndrome.
 A study published in Clinical Nutrition by researchers from the University of Maastricht in the Netherlands reports the anti-inflammatory benefits of the antioxidant quercetin, found in many leafy green vegetables and citrus fruits.